bartlomiejwolk/FileLogger/README.md

 - LogStackTrace()
 - ClearLogFile()

-In the `object objectReference` argument put `this` keyword to have object GUID displayed in the log messages.
+In the `object objectReference` argument put `this` keyword to have object GUID displayed in the log message.

 Help